chaturec/chaturbate-recorder-and-downloader/README.md

 Our MacOS installer is signed and notarized using Apple Developer Certificate.

-## ChatuRec Software License (Activation) Code
+## ChatuRec Software License (Activation) Number

-Use "CHATUREC-TRIAL" as your license (activation) code
+Use "CHATUREC-TRIAL" as your license (activation) number

 ## ChatuRec Supported Websites
 1) https://chaturbate.com